Los Angeles Capital Management LLC Trims Stock Position in Cornerstone Building Brands, Inc. (NYSE:CNR)

 In other Cornerstone Building Brands news, insider John L. Buckley sold 98,920 shares of the stock in a transaction on Wednesday, November 24th.
 The stock was sold at an average price of $17.32, for a total transaction of $1,713,294.40.
 The sale was disclosed in a document filed with the SEC, which is available at this link.
 Also, insider John L. Buckley sold 47,140 shares of the stock in a transaction on Monday, November 22nd.
 The stock was sold at an average price of $17.29, for a total value of $815,050.60.
 The disclosure for this sale can be found here.
 1.41% of the stock is currently owned by corporate insiders.

 Cornerstone Building Brands (NYSE:CNR) last announced its earnings results on Monday, November 8th.
 The company reported $0.39 EPS for the quarter, missing analysts’ consensus estimates of $0.55 by ($0.16).
 The company had revenue of $1.44 billion for the quarter.
 Cornerstone Building Brands had a net margin of 11.72% and a return on equity of 23.35%.
 During the same quarter in the previous year, the business posted $0.31 EPS.
-As a group, equities analysts anticipate that Cornerstone Building Brands, Inc. will post 1.96 EPS for the current year.
+As a group, equities analysts expect that Cornerstone Building Brands, Inc. will post 1.96 earnings per share for the current fiscal year.

 Cornerstone Building Brands Profile